Shravan6488/Terraform-ECS/example/README.md

 # Example usage of the Alarm for monitoring the ECR cluster metric alone.
+#### change credentials

+change Access_key and Secrete key credentials.
+If you dont want to provide you can use role base acess as well.

 To test this example, clone the repoistry, cd into this example directory and run:
 ```bash